Fhemiee/Project/README.md

 # Project
 Warehouse Process Optimization Using Agile Methodologies
+Objective: To enhance order fulfillment speed, reduce errors, and improve overall efficiency.

+Solutions Implemented:

+Agile Methodologies: Transitioned to Agile with sprint planning, daily stand-ups, and retrospectives to improve flexibility and collaboration.
+Lean Principles: I would apply value stream mapping and 5S implementation to eliminate waste and streamline processes.
+Data-Driven Decision Making: Used JMP Pro for statistical analysis, control charts, and time series forecasting to monitor and improve processes.
+Training and Education: I Would provid Agile and Lean training to team members to ensure a smooth transition and continuous improvement.
+Results:

+Order Processing Time: Reduced from 5 days to 3.6 days.
+Error Rate: Decreased from 4% to 2.3%.
+Inventory Accuracy: Increased from 95% to 98%.
+Pick and Pack Time: Reduced from 20 minutes to 14 minutes.
+Using JMP Pro, I analyzed performance data and visualized the impact of the changes.
+Below are some insights:

+Order Processing Time Trend:
+Error Rate Improvement:
+Forecasted Inventory Accuracy:

 <img width="893" alt="Screenshot 2024-05-21 at 11 18 31 PM" src="https://github.com/Fhemiee/Project/assets/154028690/021a8297-8616-4931-930f-b01fe2890d90">

 <img width="893" alt="Screenshot 2024-05-21 at 11 18 34 PM" src="https://github.com/Fhemiee/Project/assets/154028690/9e9e466e-07fe-4fa3-bce2-ba1a654f7658">